Rapid Alerts – Before You Enroll

 To receive Rapid Alerts as texts on your mobile phone, follow this easy, three-step process:

-- Step 1 – To see your available Rapid Alerts, choose Alerts in the More menu and select your Visa credit card account from the menu under the Account Alerts tab.
-Rapid Alerts can be set by expanding them one at a time, choosing your preferred delivery method(s), and tapping Subscribe.
+- To see your available Rapid Alerts, sign on to Wells Fargo Online, choose Manage Alerts in the More menu and select your Visa credit card account from the menu under the Account Alerts tab.
+Rapid Alerts can be set by selecting them one at a time, choosing your preferred delivery method(s), and selecting Subscribe.
 Some alerts require specific information, so read each alert description carefully before you subscribe.
 Repeat this process if you have more than one Visa credit card.

-- Step 3 – If this is your first time subscribing to text alerts with Wells Fargo, you will need to verify your number by replying to the Welcome text we send to your mobile device.
+- If this is your first time subscribing to text alerts with Wells Fargo, you will need to verify your number by replying to the text message we send to your mobile device.
 Simply text “YES ALERTS” to WELLS (93557).

 Once your mobile number is confirmed and you receive our Welcome message, you can select the alerts that you would like to receive.